Where to find street art in Brisbane

 | West End + South Brisbane |

-William Jolly Bridge throughout the year displays multiple artists work for festivals and other major events.
+William Jolly Bridge throughout the year displays multiple artists work for festivals and major events.
 The bridge becomes a public canvas for the city, creating a spectacular landscape and crossing between the north and south banks of the river.

-Take a stroll up Burnett Lane and look for the tiny red door - 45a Burnett Lane.
+Take a stroll along Burnett Lane and look for the tiny red door - 45a Burnett Lane.
 This piece is by local guerilla and environmental artist Mace Robertson.
 Referred to by locals as the fairy door, this piece helps us find a little magic and whimsy in our everyday life.
 You can check out Robertson's new door located at no.11 Bakery Lane, Fortitude Valley.

 Cate Storey | Corner of Elizabeth St & Creek St